 They also come with a competitive hospitalist salary that may exceed that of a full-time provider.
-These flexible assignments let you decide when and where to work, without being tied down by long-term contracts.
+These flexible assignments let you decide when and where to work, without being tied down by full-time contracts.

-You may be eyeing a seven-on-seven-off hospitalist locums lifestyle near home.
+You may be eyeing a seven-on-seven-off hospitalist locum lifestyle near home.
 Or perhaps you’re ready for a multi-month assignment in ski country.
 Whatever your path, the locum hospitalist lifestyle can be a welcome alternative to full-time positions.

 Approximately 50,000 hospitalists practice in the United States today, and the workforce has expanded by about 5% annually from 2018 to 2024.
 Burnout and retirements, however, are widening gaps, especially in rural and critical-access facilities.